-The concept of “digital” is no longer just a set of sales and marketing channels, or a way of recording interactions with customers.
+The time to embrace change is now, and the concept of “digital” is no longer just a set of sales and marketing channels, or a way of recording interactions with customers.
 It’s fundamental to your value proposition.
-It’s how you engage with customers—so said Brian Walker, Chief Strategy Office for SAP Hybris.
+It’s how you engage with customers.

-It’s time for brands to embed digital into the very products that they sell.
+It’s time for brands to embrace change and embed digital into the very products that they sell.
 Companies are thinking about how to design experiences that engage the customer from the moment they wake up in the morning to the minute their heads hit the pillow, and every moment in between.

 And let’s not forget about disruptive new business models.
 The subscription model is taking hold, from shoes to razor blades.
 Our relationship with distribution channels and manufacturers will change, as we start to expect that the tools we use to get through life – coffee makers, refrigerators, cars – take care of themselves so we don’t have to.